Skip to main content

 • Temporal

 There are tons of workflow engines, but not many of them are self-hostable and generic enough to support arbitrary workloads of jobs defined in code, and even those have restrictions: Some like Airflow and Prefect support only one runtime (Python).
-Windmill on the other hand supports Typescript/Javascript, Python, Go, Bash and direct SQL queries to BigQuery, Snowflake, Mysql, Postgresql, MS SQL.
+Windmill on the other hand supports TypeScript/Javascript, Python, Go, PHP, Bash and direct SQL queries to BigQuery, Snowflake, Mysql, Postgresql, MS SQL.
 And its design makes it easy to add more upon request.
 Some are notoriously hard to write for (because of complex SDKs, looking at you Airflow's XCOM or Temporal idempotency primitives) and deploy to.
 Windmill offers an integrated DX to build and test workflows in a few minutes interactively in a mix of raw code for the steps and low-code (or YAML) for the DAG itself.
 It is also possible to define them wholly with code and full version control using our VS Code extension.

 One benefit of being very fast is that it makes running tests very fast too both in terms of latency to start and to run.
 Wasting time waiting for previews and tests to run is not fun.